 Spearmint: is mild enough for children especially for inhalation or diffusing; is useful for nausea, hiccups, flatulence, stomach cramps, travel sickness.

 Dilutions: When applying essential oils topically, it is important to check the contraindications and to dilute them in a carrier oil, a gel base or an unscented lotion.(When using essential oils in the proper dilutions the benefits far outweigh the contraindications.)

-For Children & the Elderly: choose an appropriate essential oil, and dilute at a .05% or a 1% dilution depending on the age & health of the child or elderly person.(.05 % is 3 drops per 30 ml & 1% is 6 drops per 30 mls of carrier oil)
+For Children & the Elderly: choose an appropriate essential oil, and dilute at a .25% up to a 1% dilution depending on the age & health of the child or elderly person.(.05 % is 3 drops per 30 ml & 1% is 6 drops per 30 mls of carrier oil)